Heaty566/vite-micro-frontend/README.md

 </html>
 ```

-Before change config we should install vite-plugin-css-injected-by-js, this package will make the CSS union to into one JavaScript file
+Before change config we should install vite-plugin-css-injected-by-js, this package will make the CSS union into one JavaScript file

 ```
 yarn add vite-plugin-css-injected-by-js -D